-You should always be willing to publish corrections, clarifications, retractions, and apologies when needed.
-COPE has produced guidance on retractions (http:// publicationethics.org/resources/guidelines).
+Editors should always be willing to publish corrections, clarifications, retractions and apologies when needed.
+COPE has produced guidance on retractions.
 Prompt retraction of a seriously flawed article should not be viewed as an admission of failure on the part of the journal but as a responsible action to safeguard the academic record.